-As a parent it’s best to make sure you do your research about the therapies that are available
+- As a parent, it’s best to make sure you do your research about the therapies that are available

 Your therapy options could involve parent-child therapy, one-on-one intervention with a therapist or a group session with other children.

 Early invention will work best when tailored to your child’s individual needs with intensive early intervention proving the most effective.
-However, the quality of therapy is always better than the quantity.

 A range of early intervention therapies is available through hospitals, community health centres, specialist disability services or early intervention services.
-There are also alternative therapies available which require some additional research.

 Choosing early intervention therapies

-provide flexibility and allow yourself and other family members to work alongside your child
+- Provide flexibility, allowing yourself and other family members to work alongside your child

-tailored to your child’s needs
+- Tailored to your child’s needs

-focused on the development of new skills
+- Focused on the development of new skills

-well-structured and supportive
+- Well-structured and supportive

-developmentally appropriate, with tailored plans, qualified staff
+- Developmentally appropriate, with tailored plans, qualified staff

-specifically designed for children with disability
+- Specifically designed for children with disability

 It’s important to remember every child is different and no single program will suit all children with disability and their families.